-ERASE/PROGRAM STATUS BIT: The device offers a status bit on I/O5, which indicates whether the program or erase operation has exceeded a specified internal pulse count limit.
+The device offers a status bit on I/O5, which indicates whether the program or erase operation has exceeded a specified internal pulse count limit.
 If the status bit is a "1", the device is unable to verify that an erase or a byte/word program operation has been successfully performed.
-The device may also output a "1" on I/O5 if the system tries to program a "1" to a location that was previously programmed to a "0".
-Only an erase operation can change a "0" back to a "1".
 If a program (Sector Erase) command is issued to a protected sector, the protected sector will not be programmed (erased).
 The device will go to a status read mode and the I/O5 status bit will be set high, indicating the program (erase) operation did not complete as requested.
 Once the erase/program status bit has been set to a "1", the system must write the Product ID Exit command to return to the read mode.
 The erase/program status bit is a "0" while the erase or program operation is still in progress.
-Please see "Status Bit Table" on page 12 for more details.
+Please see "Status Bit Table" on page 10 for more details.